 The Aadhaar card is a government-issued unique identity card that contains the individual’s biometric and personal information.
-While it is not mandatory to apply for the Aadhaar, reports show almost 35% of the Indian population have applied for one.

 The Aadhaar has been linked to various government services such as the LPG subsidy scheme and a number of government welfare schemes.